A grant-making charity that gives confidential help to farming people of all ages if they are in financial difficulty.

 Founded in 1860, it helps working farmers and farm-workers on a short-term basis, for example following illness, accident, bereavement, family breakdown, or animal disease, and offers long-term help to elderly people and disabled people of all ages.

 Support includes state benefits’ advice and one-off or regular grants, including winter heating supplements and helping with utility bills and telephone charges.
-It can also pay for things like specialist equipment, essential household goods, and hospital travel costs.
+It can also pay for things like specialist equipment, adaptions in the home, essential household goods, and hospital travel costs.

 Though R.A.B.I. does not pay business bills, it can pay for relief farm staff if, for example, someone is unable to work through illness or that of a close member of their family.